hadoop-sandbox/hadoop-sandbox/README.md

 ## Using the cluster

-A head node is running and can be accessed using SSH (username: sandbox, password: sandbox):
+A client node is running and can be accessed using SSH (username: sandbox, password: sandbox):

 ```bash
 ssh ssh://sandbox@localhost:2222/